bitranox/wrapt_timeout_decorator/README.rst

 |Build Status| |Pypi Status| |Coveralls Status|

 there are many timeout decorators out there - that one focuses on correctness if using with Classes, methods, class methods, static methods and so on, preserving also the traceback information for Pycharm debugging.
+There is also a powerful eval function, it allows to read the desired timeout value even from Class attributes.
+It is very flexible and van be used with python2.6, python 3.x, pypy, pypy3 and probably more.

 Installation
 ------------